quicwg/ops-drafts/draft-ietf-quic-manageability.md

 of the end server.
 See {{QUIC_LB}} for standard ways for intermediaries to send Retry packets on behalf of consenting servers.

-## UDP Policing {#sec-udp-1312}

-Today, UDP is the most prevalent DDoS vector, since it is easy for compromised non-admin applications to send a flood of large UDP packets (while with TCP the attacker gets throttled by the congestion controller) or to craft reflection and amplification attacks.
-Networks should therefore be prepared for UDP flood attacks on ports used for QUIC traffic.
-One possible response to this threat is to police UDP traffic on the network, allocating a fixed portion of the network capacity to UDP and blocking UDP datagram over that cap.

-The recommended way to police QUIC packets is to either drop them all or to throttle them based on the hash of the UDP datagram's source and destination addresses, blocking a portion of the hash space that corresponds to the fraction of UDP traffic one wishes to drop.
-When the handshake is blocked, QUIC-capable applications may failover to TCP (at least applications using well-known UDP ports).
-However, blindly blocking a significant fraction of QUIC packets will allow many QUIC handshakes to complete, preventing a TCP failover, but the connections will suffer from severe packet loss.

 ## Distinguishing Acknowledgment traffic

 Some deployed in-network functions distinguish pure-acknowledgment (ACK) packets